vxibhxv/Breathmint/README.md

 # Breathmint Frontend Setup

+Most of the game, including combat and fucntional writing works best if you simply run it in the terminal.
+Navigate to the Breath Mint folder, and run python engine.py

 This guide will help you set up and run the frontend of the **Breathmint** project.

 ## Prerequisites